A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 Even from a ‘let’s stand out from the crowd for doing something different’ point of view, why not try to be different to the other 99% of law firms who just talk about themselves?

-Let’s talk about your audience and the issues they face as this will automatically demonstrate that you know what you are talking about and make it much easier for your audience to engage with you.
+Talk about your audience and the issues they face in order to demonstrate that you know what you are talking about.

 Tailor your content to their needs